 For projects with total eligible costs (TEC) below €5 million, value added tax (VAT) is eligible whether it can be recovered or not.

-For projects with total eligible costs (TEC) above €5 million, VAT is only eligible if the project partner cannot recover it under the national VAT legislation.
+For projects with total eligible costs (TEC) that are at least €5 million, VAT is only eligible if the project partner cannot recover it under the national VAT legislation.